-Take a walking tour of the old city from the Praca da Republica to the impressive, 19th-century Teatro Santa Isabel and then the Catedral de Sao Pedro dos Clerigos.
+Take a walking tour of the old city from the Praca da Republica to the impressive, 19th-century Teatro Santa Isabel.
+From there head to the Catedral de Sao Pedro dos Clerigos (also called Recife Co-Cathedral).
 Next, browse through the colorful Mercado do Sao Jose (Saint John's Market) for local arts and crafts and handiwork, including a special section for lace, and finish your walk at the Basilica de NS da Penha.

-The Shopping Center Recife is Brazil's second largest shopping center.
+Shopping Recife is Brazil's second-largest shopping center.
 It's been open for more than 30 years and now features around over 450 stores, 90 food options, and 14 cinemas.
 The mall is just five minutes from the Recife International Airport and a few blocks from the Boa Viagem beach, so it's a prime spot for tourists and locals alike.

-The cross-shaped Casa de Cultura is one of the most interesting buildings in Recife.
+The cross-shaped Casa da Cultura is one of the most interesting buildings in Recife.
 Dating back to 1850, it was originally a prison and is now a crafts and arts center that sells souvenirs.
-There are now about 150 shops selling local pottery, dolls, board games, leather accessories, embroidery, paintings, and more.
-There's also a food court where you can try some of Pernambuco's cultural meals and on the third floor is Frevo Museum, which showcases traditional music.
+There are around 150 shops selling local pottery, dolls, board games, leather accessories, embroidery, paintings, and more.
+There's also a food court where you can try some of Pernambuco's local cuisine and on the third floor is Frevo Museum, which showcases traditional music.

-Museu do Homem do Nordeste is considered one of Recife's best museum.
-It displays art and objects that shows the anthropology, history, and culture of the people in this region.
+Museu do Homem do Nordeste is considered one of Recife's best museums.
+It displays art and objects that depict the anthropology, history, and culture of the people in this region.
 The museum's modern galleries were built in 1979 to showcase local artifacts and works.